 The symptoms of scoliosis vary, depending on the curvature of the spine that results.
 In most cases, scoliosis can be seen during a physical examination, as spinal curvature causes the shoulders and hips to fall out of proper alignment.
 Scoliosis can also cause some types of neck, back, and leg pain, as well as difficulty breathing or other chronic conditions in extreme cases.
 Digital X-rays can be used to visualize the curvature of the spine for an accurate diagnosis.

 Treatment of scoliosis depends on the severity of the spinal curvature and the symptoms it causes.
-In mild cases of scoliosis, no treatment may be necessary; more significant spinal curvature, however, is often associated with back pain and other physiological complications, and may be treated using methods that include physical therapy, bracing, and even spine surgery to restore the natural shape of the spine.
+In mild cases of scoliosis, no treatment may be necessary; more significant spinal curvature, however, is often associated with back pain and other physiological complications and may be treated using methods that include physical therapy, bracing, and even spine surgery to restore the natural shape of the spine.

 Would you like to learn more about scoliosis treatment near The Woodlands?
-At The Houston Spine & Rehabilitation center, our experienced chiropractors and physicians will work with you to diagnose and treat scoliosis and other common causes of back and neck pain so you can achieve the back pain relief you want for higher quality of life.
+At The Houston Spine & Rehabilitation Center, our experienced chiropractors and physicians will work with you to diagnose and treat scoliosis and other common causes of back and neck pain so you can achieve the back pain relief you want for a higher quality of life.